Citation Appeal Process

 Complete the online Board Hearing Request form.
 Check the box “Request a Board Hearing.”
 Appellants will be notified of hearing date (normally the second Wednesday of each month), time and location about one week in advance.
 Attendance is not mandatory but encouraged.
 Appeals Board Hearing decisions are final.

 The Appeals Board consists of students, faculty, and staff members.
-The Appeals Officer presents information, however, does not vote.
+The Appeals Officer may present information, however, does not vote.

 Reasons Appeals May Be Denied